 A deeper understanding of The Berry Method® of Corrective Massage and its approach of associating functional anatomy with the principles of Structural and Hydraulic Engineering.

-Enhancement of skills in recognizing and connecting the 'dots' via visual, clients description of concerns, 'feeling' the soft tissue adhesions/distortions and that involvement in dysfunction and pain.
+Enhancement of skills in recognizing and connecting the 'dots' via clients description of concerns, you 'feeling' the soft tissue adhesions/distortions, and that involvement in dysfunction and pain.

-Enrichment of proficiency in appropriate application of massage technique for correcting soft tissue dysfunction to encourage restoration of pain free function in joint movement.
+Enrichment of proficiency in appropriate application of massage technique for correcting soft tissue dysfunction to encourage the restoration of pain-free function in joint movement.

-A clearer comprehension of the applicable relationships within trigger points and the GTO.
+A clearer comprehension of the applicable relationships within trigger points and the Golgi Tendon Organ.

 Ability to demonstrate advanced corrective massage techniques using accurate contact, depth, and direction.